Sk-2103/Advancing-Flood-Inundation-Mapping-Using-Geo-Foundational-Models/Readme.md

 - **Saving trained models and results** (optional)

 ---
+## DOFA Model Implementation
 ## Data
+The second geo-foundational model used in this study is **DOFA**, which is open-access.

+A detailed description and repository can be found at: https://github.com/zhu-xlab/DOFA

 This study uses **multisensor remote sensing data of 19 flood events globally (FloodPlanet)**.
 The dataset can be accessed at: